uptimejp/pgaudit/README.md

 Some utility statements are audit-logged even though they subsequently fail (e.g. «set shared_buffers = '32MB'»).

-Deparsed query text is only available for CREATE, not DROP.
+Deparsed query text is not yet available for DROP events.

-'ALTER TABLE … DROP …' is logged twice (as a CREATE, then a DROP).

 Some bugs of varying severity in the deparse code have been reported upstream.
 Some have been fixed already, but the code is under active